d-khan/java/databases/Activity.md

 ## Task
 - Manipulate the record in the already created database __Miramar__ and the table __Student__.
 - Insert a record using the J connector; access the database and use SQL query inside the Java.
 Use the following data.
-- Update a record and change zip code to 92126

 ```
 SSN:          111222333
 First name:   Philip